IdreesInc/Minecraft-Font/README.md

 ### How were these characters generated?

-Each character was first drafted by hand using [bitfontmaker2](https://www.pentacom.jp/pentacom/bitfontmaker2/).
-The set was then exported using their built in bitmap to TTF converter, and from there the resultant .ttf files were opened in [FontForge](https://fontforge.org/en-US/) and cleaned up.
+The font was originally drafted by hand using [bitfontmaker2](https://www.pentacom.jp/pentacom/bitfontmaker2/).
+The set was then exported using their built in bitmap to TTF converter, and from there the resultant .ttf files were cleaned up and updated in [FontForge](https://fontforge.org/en-US/).
+Every subsequent character addition should be done using FontForge, though bitfontmaker2 is still a good tool for drafting up designs.

 ### Why doesn't this font contain more characters?